PortWhisperer/CTFWriteups/Sumo.md

 python -c 'import pty; pty.spawn("/bin/sh")'
 ```

+## Appendix:
+---
+## Key lessons learned:
+---
+- Looking only for 200s in gobuster caused me to miss CGI-Bin dir.
+- Not enabling recursion in your automations can make enumeration a pain
+- Large desire to read approaches that didn't use Nikto to discover the mod-cgi vulnerability
+-Modify shell path early on to avoid "missing" binaries with ```export PATH=$PATH:/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin```

 ## Technical Issues Encountered
+---
 Encountered
 ```
 collect2: cannot find 'ld' when compiling in /tmp/